Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 import { FlightBookingFacade } from'@demo/ticketing/data' ;

-This notation can be enabled independently of the number of domains and modules with a single path mapping within tsconfig.json in the project root:
+This notation can be enabled independently of the number of contexts and modules with a single path mapping within tsconfig.json in the project root:

 {